spinnaker/spinnaker/docs/commands.md

 hal deploy [subcommands]
 ```
 #### Subcommands
- * `actuate`: Deploy/update the currently configured instance of Spinnaker to a selected environment.
+ * `apply`: Deploy or update the currently configured instance of Spinnaker to a selected environment.
  * `details`: Get details about your currently deployed Spinnaker installation.
  * `diff`: This shows what changes you have made since Spinnaker was last deployed.
  * `rollback`: Rollback Spinnaker to the prior version on a selected environment.